Minori Matsushima

-Minori Matsushima (松島 みのり, Matsushima Minori) was a Japanese actress, voice actress and narrator that worked for Aoni Production.
-She was most known for the roles of Candice White Adley (Candy Candy), Hiyoko Isu (The Song of Tentomushi), Alexandria Meat (Kinnikuman), Sayaka Yumi (Mazinger Z), Hiroshi Ichikawa (Kaibutsu-kun), Dororo (Dororo), and Gyopi (Goldfish Warning!).
+Minori Matsushima (松島 みのり, Matsushima Minori) was a Japanese actress, voice actress and narrator who was affiliated with Aoni Production.

+She was most known for her voice acting roles as Candice White Adley in Candy Candy, Hiyoko Isu in The Song of Tentomushi, Alexandria Meat in Kinnikuman, Sayaka Yumi in Mazinger Z, Hiroshi Ichikawa in Kaibutsu-kun, the titular character in Dororo, and Gyopi in Goldfish Warning!.

+Biography

 Matsushima was born in Chiba Prefecture on December 1, 1940.

+Death

-She died from pancreatic cancer on April 8, 2022, at age 81.
+Matsushima died from pancreatic cancer on April 8, 2022, at the age of 81.